salesforcecli/plugin-user/messages/password.generate.md

 # viewWithCommand

-You can see the password again by running "<%= config.bin %> org display user -o %s".
+You can see the password again by running "%s org display user -o %s".

 # flags.target-org.summary